CRea7/Cuban/README.md

 Name	Abbr	ArgNum	Descr
-get-user	gu	1	serach for a user get-movie	gm	1	search for a Movie add-movie	am	3	Create a new movie add-rating	ar	3	Create a new rating remove-user	ru	1	removes a user remove-movie	rm	1	Remove a Movie remove-all-movies	ram	0	Remove all movies list-ratings	lr	0	list All Ratings get-movie-list	gml	0	List all movies add-user	au	7	Create a new user list-users	lu	0	lists users
+get-user	gu	1	serach for a user get-movie	gm	1	search for a Movie get-movie-name	gmn	1	get movie by name list-users	lu	0	lists users remove-all-movies	ram	0	Remove all movies list-ratings	lr	0	list All Ratings remove-user	ru	1	removes a user add-rating	ar	3	Create a new rating add-user	au	7	Create a new user get-movie-list	gml	0	List all movies get-user-by-name	gubn	1	get user by name remove-movie	rm	1	Remove a Movie add-movie	am	3	Create a new movie
 LikeMovies/Melody>
 ```